-- All students must be given opportunities for re-assessment when initial grade is below 69% in grades K 12.
-All students who score 70% or above will be afforded the opportunity to reassess in grades 9 12 only. - District assessments that are exempt: Cycle Tests, Midterm and Final Examination, and all SGO Fall and Spring Assessments. - Homework and classwork are exempt as they are meant as practice and not as demonstrations of mastery. - Performance assessments, by nature, will not always permit opportunities for re-assessment.
-There cannot be a uniform policy for all courses and must be left to the discretion of the teacher. - All re-assessments must be completed within the grading cycle in which it was initiated. - Diagnostic and developmental assessments must be approved for a retake.
-(NSGRA,i-Ready, and HMH Growth Measure) - For all reassessment results, two scores (initial and reassessment) will be averaged and should be used for calculating the student's average in grades 9 12 versus solely using the higher assessment score in grades K 8. - Re-assessments can be given on a section or part in question instead of the entire document.
-This can be done over time, within the current grading cycle. - The teacher following a re-teaching of the content/skill may conduct whole class reassessments. - Absent students must be given opportunity to make-up assignments, or be issued alternative assignments, in all grading categories.
-Students must be given 2 - Class equivalent days to make-up assignments for every day absent.
+- All students must be given opportunities for re-assessment when the initial grade is below 70% in grades 1 12.
+All students who score 70% or above may be afforded the opportunity to reassess in grades 9 12 only. - District assessments that are exempt: Cycle Tests, Midterm and Final Examination, and all SGO Fall and Spring Assessments. - Homework and classwork are exempt as they are meant as practice and not as demonstrations of mastery. - Performance assessments, by nature, will not always permit opportunities for re-assessment.
+There cannot be a uniform policy for all courses and must be left to the discretion of the teacher. - All re-assessments must be completed within the grading cycle in which it was initiated. - For all reassessment results, two scores (initial and reassessment) will be averaged and should be used for calculating the student's average in grades 9 12 versus solely using the higher assessment score in grades 1 8. - Re-assessments can be given on a section or part in question instead of the entire document.
+This can be done over time, within the current grading cycle. - The teacher following a re-teaching of the content/skill may conduct whole class reassessments. - Absent students must be given the opportunity to make up assignments or be issued alternative assignments, in all grading categories.
+Students must be given 2 - Class equivalent days to make up assignments for every day absent.

-Grades K -12 2023 - 2024 School Year
+REPORT CARD DISTRIBUTION DATES Grades K -12 2023 - 2024 School Year

-First Marking Period
+First Marking Period 45 Days

-Progress Report Distribution

-Marking Period Ends

-Afternoon Conferences Willingboro High School

-Evening Conferences Memorial Middle School

-Afternoon Conferences Memorial Middle School

-Evening Conferences Willingboro High School

-Report Card Distribution

-Conferences ECDC, Elementary, and Cotten Intermediate School
+Progress Report Distribution October 11, 2023 Marking Period Ends November 17, 2023 Afternoon Conferences Willingboro High School November 28, 2023 Evening Conferences Memorial Middle School November 28, 2023 Afternoon Conferences Memorial Middle School November 29, 2023 Evening Conferences Willingboro High School November 29, 2023 Report Card Distribution December 01, 2023 Conferences ECDC, Elementary, and Cotten Intermediate School December 05 - December 08, 2023